gwhilts/ruby_katas/README.md

 ## Palindrome Numbers

-Exercise: Find the largest palindrome number created by the product of two numbers below a given limit
+Exercise: Find the largest palindrome number created by the product of two numbers less than or equal to a given limit

 Examples: